ai-mcpx/mcpx.jenkins/README.md

 - Global configuration for registry base URL
 - Parameterized job input to select an MCP server from the registry
-- Free-form parameter input with a read-only preview of available servers (shortName -> fullName)
+- Free-form parameter input with a read-only preview of available servers (full names only)
 - Exposes selected values as environment variables: `$MCPX_SERVER_NAME` (from parameter), `$<PARAM_NAME>` (parameter name), and `$MCPX_SELECTED_SERVER` (from job-level selection)
 - mcpx-cli integration: configure CLI path
 - Job-level overrides: per-job CLI settings (path, registry URL)